 Withdrawal from Alcohol

-Alcohol withdrawal is different for everyone and heavily dependent on genetics, type of alcohol consumption, and how long you’ve been dependent on the substance.Last updated: December 17, 2018
+Alcohol withdrawal is different for everyone.
+It is heavily dependent on genetics, type of alcohol consumption, and how long you’ve been drinking.Last updated: December 17, 2018

-Alcoholics who drink heavily and often are more likely to develop a dependency on the substance.
-As a result, it is possible to go through alcohol withdrawal when the person suddenly stops.
-The severity of the symptoms will be very different depending on how much the person was drinking, how often the person was drinking, how long the person has been drinking for, and if they’re genetically predisposed to alcohol.
+Alcoholics who drink heavily and often are more likely to experience withdrawal when they stop drinking.
+Age is also a factor, as the risk of withdrawal goes up with age.
+The severity of the symptoms will vary depending on how much the person was drinking, how often the person was drinking, how long the person has been drinking for, and if they’re genetically predisposed to alcohol withdrawal.

-For people dependent on alcohol, most will start to experience withdrawal symptoms 24 hours after their last drink, but some people have been known to experience symptoms as early as six hours after their last drink.
-Typically alcohol withdrawal lasts no more than two weeks.
+For people dependent on alcohol, most will start to experience withdrawal symptoms within 24 hours after their last drink.
+Some people experience symptoms as early as six hours after their last drink.
+Typically alcohol withdrawal lasts no more than 4-5 days.

 Why People Experience Alcohol Withdrawal

-Unlike commonly abused stimulant drugs, alcohol is a depressant.
-It slows down brain function and, consequentally, all bodily functions.
+Unlike stimulant drugs, alcohol is a depressant.
+It slows down brain function and other bodily functions.
 This makes it harder for alcoholics to stay focused on a task, takes them longer to react, and even stay awake.
-People suffering from Alcohol Use Disorder (AUD) tend to experience alcohol withdrawal because their central nervous system (CNS) has grown used to working twice as hard to keep the brain and body functioning.
-When alcohol is removed from their system, their CNS remains in this state (the new normal) which is effectively what causes the withdrawal symptoms.
+People suffering from Alcohol Use Disorder (AUD) tend to experience alcohol withdrawal because their central nervous system (CNS) has grown used to functioning with alcohol present.
+When alcohol is removed from their system, the brain is again thrown out of balance, causing withdrawal symptoms.